amabdulr/CNWG/8-General Writing Guidelines.md

    - Position the subject and verb close to each other in a sentence.
 This arrangement helps directly link the actor (subject) with the action (verb), minimizing ambiguity and improving sentence flow.

-   - **Example**: Incorrect: "Download the OVA and the sample script files from cisco.com.
+   - **Example (Do not analyze.
+For clarification only)**: Incorrect: "Download the OVA and the sample script files from cisco.com.
 For these instructions, we use the file name as signed-cw-na-dg-6.0.0-114-release-20231211.uefi.ova."
 Correct: "Download the OVA and the sample script files from cisco.com.
 Use the file names signed-cw-na-dg-6.0.0-114-release-20231211.uefi.ova for these instructions."